-While storing a username and password will fulfill the needs for most logins, there are sometimes situations requiring more information.
+While storing a username and password with Bitwarden will fulfill the needs for most logins, there are sometimes situations requiring more information.
 Examples include a checkbox that needs to be filled indicating agreement to the site’s terms, a text box for a required domain to log onto a network, or an employee PIN to accompany the login to a company portal.
 Custom fields offer an elegant, simple solution to autofill for a wide range of additional entry items.

 All boxes that accept user input in a webpage are known as fields, and have invisible names embedded in the page’s code.
 Creating a custom field hinges on capturing this name.